-SIOUX CITY, IOWA (Aug.
-27, 2019)—Youth Mental Health First Aid USA is an eight-hour public education program which introduces participants to the unique risk factors and warning signs of mental health problems in adolescents, builds understanding of the importance of early intervention, and teaches individuals how to help an adolescent in crisis or experiencing a mental health challenge.
+SIOUX CITY, IOWA (Feb.
+3, 2020)—Youth Mental Health First Aid USA is an eight-hour public education program which introduces participants to the unique risk factors and warning signs of mental health problems in adolescents, builds understanding of the importance of early intervention, and teaches individuals how to help an adolescent in crisis or experiencing a mental health challenge.
 Mental Health First Aid uses role-playing and simulations to demonstrate how to assess a mental health crisis; select interventions and provide initial help; and connect young people to professional, peer, social, and self-help care.
 Eight trainings have been added for the 2019-20 school year.

 The program also emphasizes the importance of early intervention and teaches individuals how to help an adolescent in crisis or experiencing a mental health challenge.

 See attached flyer for more information and registration details.

 With offices in Sioux City, Sioux Center, Cherokee, Denison, Le Mars and Onawa, Northwest Area Education Agency (AEA) works in partnership with public and accredited private schools in a 10-county area of northwest Iowa to help assure that all children reach their full potential.
 The AEA provides special education support services, media and technology services, a variety of instructional services, professional development and leadership to promote school improvement.
 The Iowa General Assembly created the state’s AEA system in 1975.
 It is widely regarded as one of the finest in the country.
 For more information about Northwest AEA, visit www.nwaea.org.